 LCRD (Laser Communications Relay Demonstration)

-LCRD (Laser Communications Relay Demonstration) Mission
+STPSat-6 / LCRD (Laser Communications Relay Demonstration) mission on STP-3

 LCRD is a NASA/GSFC-led technology demonstration mission of a spaceborne optical communications system.
 The project promises to dramatically increase data rates, but achieving these speeds will be technically challenging — particularly when transmitting and collecting these tight, data-packed laser beams and then compensating for distortions that occur when the light travels through a turbulent or cloudy atmosphere.
 1) 2) 3) 4) 5) 6)